-Your read-across justification document contains compositional information for the members of your category in Table 2.
+Your read-across justification document contains compositional information for the members of your category in Table 4.
 It states that the category members are mostly UVCBs with composition varying in the alkyl chain length and in the degree of unsaturation.
 However, the information on the composition of the test materials of the source data provided in your dossier is limited in general to the generic name of the UVCB substance and/or numerical identifier and it does not contain the chemical identity and quantitative occurrence of its constituents.
-This issue concerns the following studies (studies listed under the relevant request in the Appendices below):
+This issue concerns the following studies:

-- study (vii), used to cover the requirement for Short-term toxicity testing on fish;
+• studies (i) and (ii), used to cover the requirement for Short-term toxicity testing on fish and listed under that request in the Appendices below.